wavelens/gradient/README.md

 ### API

 The API is a RESTful API that can be used to interact with Gradient programmatically.
-OpenAPI documentation is available at `/docs/gradient-api.yaml`.
-[API Specification](./docs/gradient-api.yaml)
+OpenAPI documentation is available at `/docs/gradient-api.yaml` or via [Swagger Editor](https://petstore.swagger.io/?url=https://raw.githubusercontent.com/wavelens/gradient/master/docs/gradient-api.yaml)

 ### Web Interface